kasper-piskorski/docs/pages/documentation/3-graql/graql-templating.md

 ## Usage in Java

-For the moment, Graql templating can only be used through the java API:
+For the moment, Graql templating can only be used through the Java API:

 ```java
 String template = "" +